apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/4-components.md

 ## Optimizer

-The loss function is how much to change the parameters based on how far the model is from the minima or from the groundtruth.
-Optimizer is how the model weights or parameters are updated based on the loss function.
+The loss function determines how much to change the parameters based on how far the model is from the groundtruth.
+Optimizer determines how the model weights or parameters are updated based on the loss function.
 In Gluon, this optimization step is performed by the `gluon.Trainer`.